1-20 of 80 items from 2014 « Prev | Next »

 - Brad Brevet

+Editor's Note: This post is presented in partnership with Time Warner Cable Movies On Demand in support of May's Indie Film Month.
 Tye Sheridan must be the envy of every teen actor in America.
-The Texan got his start in the business by working under the legendary Terrence Malick on "The Tree of Life," only to follow that up with films as acclaimed as his breakthrough, directed by filmmakers at top of their game: Jeff Nichols' "Mud," and David Gordon Green's intense "Joe" (out this Friday in theaters and On Demand).
+The Texan got his start in the business by working under the legendary Terrence Malick on "The Tree of Life," only to follow that up with films as acclaimed as his breakthrough, directed by filmmakers at top of their game: Jeff Nichols' "Mud," and David Gordon Green's intense "Joe" (out in theaters and now available On Demand).
 Remarkably enough, these three films mark the 17-year-old's only credits to date (though he's got a lot in the works).
 In "Joe," Sheridan takes on his most demanding role to date as an abused teen trying to get by in rural Texas who finds a fierce protector in his new employer, Joe (Nicolas Cage).
 Read More: Exclusive »

 - Nigel M Smith